 The high number of professionals that work on the product design and their ever-changing role in the whole process brings up the confusion when it comes to distinguishing who is who, notably in the case of the product designer vs. UX designer.
 Therefore, in this article, we’re going to understand what is product design and UX design and outline the differences and similarities between those two.
-To understand their involvement in the process and which one your team needs.
+This will help us to understand their involvement in the process and which one your team needs.

 There is a thin line between UX Design vs. product design as they’re both concerned about the user but have a different approach towards the product design process.
 There are some aspects where those two are similar.
 For example, both rely on the application of design thinking to product creation and are focused on building a better product.
 They both are required to conduct research and analyze the data gathered from it.
 Also, they are aimed at enhancing the functionality of the product to serve the user’s needs.

 The differences as stated before are defined by the aim they’re after.
 For example, product design is approaching the design process with the business requirements in mind.
 Is not only working on making users happy but is also concerned about how to make the product profitable for the company.
 The product design has a wider perspective on the design.
 It has to consider various factors (not only user experience) to make sure that the design fulfills a range of requirements.

 Therefore, the differences between those two are defined by the final problem they’re aiming to solve.
 Also, they differ by the questions they try to find the answer for to build a perfect design.
 But, in the end, they’re united by one goal – to create a functioning, high-quality product, that will satisfy the end-user.